Search Fred Hutch Extranet

 The IRB will generally approve studies for one year.
 However, there are instances where the IRB may approve a study for a shorter period.
 If the IRB approves a study for less than one year, the anniversary date will be reset.

 When an application receives final approval, the Institutional Review Office, or IRO, will forward one copy of the approved documents to the study’s contact person.

-Please submit the original CRR form.
+Please submit the original Continuing Review Supplement.

 Continuing review of the study occurs as normal (see above).
 In addition, each non-Cancer Consortium participating site submits their own continuing review form.
 Note: for studies whose participating sites were described on the Multi-Center Supplement, those sites do not need a separate CRR unless requested.